 Chalking it up, iCloud backups are convenient for most people, but not all.
 So in this tutorial, we’ll show you how to keep your iPhone or iPad from backing up automatically to iCloud.

 To keep your iPhone or iPad from backing up to iCloud automatically when you connect to a Wi-Fi network, you’ll follow these steps:

-1) Open the Settings app and go to the iCloud preferences pane.
+1) Open the Settings app and go to Apple ID > iCloud.

 2) Next, tap on the Backup settings cell.

 3) Finally, turn the iCloud Backup switch to the off position.